KDE/kde-builder/doc/source-reference/IPC-notes.md

 subclasses, and which implements the IPC API on top of those subclass-defined methods.

-The user code in kdesrc-build is required to create the IPC object before forking using ["fork" in perlfunc](https://metacpan.org/pod/perlfunc#fork).
+The user code in kde-builder is required to create the IPC object before forking using ["fork" in perlfunc](https://metacpan.org/pod/perlfunc#fork).
 The parent then declares that it will be the receiver and the child declared that it will be the sender.